damir-manapov/hands-on-recoil/README.md

 - **No `any` type usage** - All `any` types are treated as errors
 - **No unsafe operations** - Unsafe assignments, member access, calls, and returns are disallowed
 - **No deprecated APIs** - Usage of deprecated APIs triggers errors

+## Known Limitations

+- **Recoil Compatibility**: Recoil 0.7.7 does not support React 19.
+This project uses React 18 to maintain compatibility.
+- **Project Status**: Recoil appears to be abandoned with no recent updates.
+The last release was in 2022, and there's no official support for React 19.

 ## License